Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Introduction

 We then extend the construction to arbitrary connectivity graphs and use elementary tools from graph theory to organize the resulting models.
-When the graph is a path or cycle, the formalism yields a natural generalization of the Jain–Khare model \cite{JainKhare99, Auberson01, Basu-Mallick01, Ezung05, Enciso05, Jain06} for arbitrary pair functions, featuring inverse-square nearest-neighbor interactions supplemented by an induced attractive three-body term.
-For regular graphs with finite coordination number, one recovers and generalizes truncated Calogero–Sutherland-type models \cite{Pittman17, Tummuru17, Baradaran18, Yadav19}.
+When the graph is a path or cycle, the formalism yields a natural generalization of the Jain-Khare model \cite{JainKhare99, Auberson01, Basu-Mallick01, Ezung05, Enciso05, Jain06} for arbitrary pair functions, featuring inverse-square nearest-neighbor interactions supplemented by an induced attractive three-body term.
+For regular graphs with finite coordination numbers, one recovers and generalizes truncated Calogero-Sutherland-type models \cite{Pittman17, Tummuru17, Baradaran18, Yadav19}.

 Beyond unifying these known examples, our main objective is taxonomic.
-For each graph family and each admissible pair function $f$, the framework explicitly specifies the parent Hamiltonian, the exact ground-state wavefunction, and the corresponding ground-state energy.
+For each graph family and each admissible pair function $f$, the framework explicitly specifies the parent Hamiltonian, the exact ground-state wave function, and the corresponding ground-state energy.
 Moreover, we show how standard graph operations such as joins and graph products systematically generate new composite models with transparent physical interpretations, including continuum analogs of ``system + environment'' constructions familiar from impurity and decoherence problems.